Guy de Saint-Gelais: Desperation

 Lanssac and the bishop of Comminges became increasingly impatient for the arrival of a Spanish force to support them as the situation became blacker.
 Both men were ready to attack Saint-Bertrand, Saint-Béat and other locations on the Franco-Spanish border.
 For the Comminges force: 1000 arquebusiers and 200 horseman had been raised.
 This gathering force was approached by the royalist commanders the seigneur de Larboust, the seigneur de Clermont and the seigneur de Caupène who (according to the contemporary letter of Guillaume Bayle on 7 April) mocked the ligueur force as insufficient to stop Henry IV.
 The account continues that Lanssac bid the royalist soldiers depart, which they subsequently did without fighting the force of Comminges.
 After fourteen days of this army being raised, permission was given for it to go to ground, and going forward it would rarely be lined up in ranks.
 Lanssac and the bishop of Comminges remained disinclined to coordinate their force with the marquis de Villars.
 Nevertheless, both men remained confident that if Philip would just provide 6,000 arquebusiers and 200 horseman, Gascogne could be seized from the royalists.
 At Bordeaux they would unite with a sea based Spanish army, and the whole feat could be accomplished for less than 100,000 écus.
 An alternative that the bishop of Comminges dreamed of was for the declaration of a crusade in favour of their cause.

 On 22 March 1594, Henri achieved a major coup when he successfully secured ligueur held Paris without the need for a siege.
 At this critical juncture the ligueur loyalist cities, among them Toulouse were urged to await a decision from the Pope before acting.
 During April, the king ordered Lanssac to see to the return of Calais and Boulogne to royalist control within three months under threat of being imprisoned or beheaded.
 This was despite the fact Lanssac in theory enjoyed little influence over the distant settlements.
 In practice however, they possessed family ties to the ligueurs in charge (the abbot of Licques in Boulogne and the seigneur de Vidaussan in Calais).
 Due to 'negligence' Vidaussan would in fact see Calais fall to the Spanish on 24 April 1596.

-In addition to their familial allies in Picardie, even at this late hour Lanssac and his half-brother maintained supporters.
+In addition to their familial allies in Picardy, even at this late hour Lanssac and his half-brother maintained supporters.
 This included the abbot of Pessan, Ramada the governor of Benasque and several captains of note.
 The bishop of Comminges oversaw the flight out of the country of the seigneur de Touilles.
 In a letter of 12 April he declared himself to be a Cassandra.
 The two brothers continued in their loyalty to the ligueur cause.